dullhunk/book/careers-lab/cvapps/cv-errors.md

 ## General (GEN)

-Some general points
+Some general points that apply to all sections of your CV

   1. **HYPER LINKING** It is good to have *some* links, preferably clickable URLs, in your PDF.
 Link to anything you have that adds context to what you're saying e.g. company websites, your personal website, LinkedIn, GitHub, Stackoverflow profile, any project URLs, hackathon / competition URLs  (without overlinking).
 If you have a LinkedIn profile, make sure you [customise and shorten your LinkedIn url] (https://www.google.co.uk/search?q=custom+linkedin+url) it will look much better than the default alphanumeric string used to identify you.
   2. **KNOW WHAT I MEAN** Don't assume the person reading your CV knows what you're talking about (they often don't)
   3. **UNDERSELL**  a CV is no place for modesty - it is a professional advert for you - to sell what you have to a prospective employer.
 Don't hide your light under a bushel!
   4. **ACTIVE LANGAGE** Starting sentences with VERBS can often help, see the "Active Language List" described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest.
 Your CV will be assessed in seconds or minutes, the reader won't have time to read your life story - they are just trying to decide if they should interview your or not.
-  5. **OVERSELL** - but don't oversell by exaggerating or being deceptive about your achievements - its easy to spot and check up on
+  5. **OVERSELL** but don't oversell by exaggerating or being deceptive about your achievements - its easy to spot and check up on.
+Honesty is the best policy.
   6. **QUANTIFY** improve any claims you make by adding numbers.
 For example, instead of saying "won prize for best student in year" you could say "won prize for best student in year (out of 200 in total)"
   7. **EXPAND** Expand abbreviations where you have space.
 For example, not everyone reading your CV will know what PASS stands for
   8. **ME ME ME ME ME ME ME** Your CV is all about you, but you should be careful to avoid using "I, me, My" too much as it can look self-centered.
 One way of avoiding this is to put the verb first, so instead of saying "I developed a system for improving logistics" you can say "developed a system for improving logistics".
 Its OK to have a few "I's" in there,  and it is difficulty to avoid in a personal statement, but too many I's can look bad.